ietf-scitt/draft-birkholz-scitt-architecture/draft-birkholz-scitt-architecture.md

 : the physical or non-physical item that is moving along the supply chain.

+Statement:

+: any serializable information about an Artifact.
+To help interpretation of statement, they must be tagged with a media type (as specified in RFC6838)

 Claim:

 : an identifiable and non-repudiable statement about an Artifact made by an Issuer.
 In SCITT, claims are encoded as COSE signed objects; the payload of the COSE structure contains the statement.